xNok/pystatemachine/example_build_better_cli/Readme.md

-# 5 Tips to to Create Better Command Line Interface
+# 5 Tips to Create Better Command Line

+Welcome to the instructions for [5 Tips to Customise Python Command-Line Interfaces](https://betterprogramming.pub/5-tips-to-customise-python-command-line-interfaces-691b0b39f610?sk=5ac5a76c740bd04f5881af8a485a68a0).

+This repo is originally dedicated to Python State Machine.
+But as usual, when I start working side-projects, I get a lot of article ideas.

+## Setup

-1. Create a Python virtual environnement to try this demos
+1. Create a Python virtual environment to try the demos

 ```
 python -m venv venv